 Track selection is where this game really shines, however.
 With 60 tracks and even more layouts, spread out across Europe, Asia and America, there is a great mix of real circuits and some fictional ones too.
 Some are even laser scanned for increased accuracy down to the finest of details.

-From Monaco to Spa, and from Bathurst to Daytona, there are plenty of ways to test your driving skills across lots of different racing disciplines.
+Whether you want to take on Bathurst in an F1 car or drive around Monaco in your favorite supercar, there are plenty of ways to test your driving skills across lots of different racing disciplines.
 You can try your hand at everything from GT3 to LMP, and there are even rallycross options too.
 Plus, you can choose the weather and conditions in every race to make for near limitless combinations.

 Game Mode Selection